-The TOE is intended to be used in non-hostile, networked environments where TOE users have direct physical access to the HCDs for copying, faxing, printing, and scanning.
+The TOE is intended to be used in non-hostile, networked environments where TOE users have direct physical access to the HCDs for printing.
 The physical environment should be reasonably controlled and/or monitored where physical tampering of the HCDs would be evident and noticed.